top of page

 For Patients with hEDS

-• Avoid opening your mouth too wide during dental care
+• Avoid opening the mouth too wide during dental care.

-• Consider taking an anti-inflammatory before dental procedures if approved by your doctor
+• Consider taking an anti-inflammatory before dental procedures if approved by a physician.

-• Report unusual or prolonged pain, poor healing, or numbness promptly
+• Report unusual or prolonged pain, poor healing, or numbness promptly.
+This is particularly important after implant placement, where fragile tissues may take longer to recover.

 For Dental Providers

-• Anticipate delayed healing and monitor recovery carefully
+• Anticipate delayed healing and monitor recovery carefully, especially after extractions or implants.

 Summary